ondat/documentation/docs/prerequisites/etcd/etcd.md

 etcd data, such as EBS volumes, Google Persistent Disks, Azure Disks, etc. This allows the etcd operator to recover from node failures.

-For testing environments a node-local storage option can be used, such as [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
+For testing environments or where there are no resilient storage options available, a node-local storage option can be used, such as [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
 This will store etcd data on the node hosting an etcd pod